papafotioy-arch/e-commerce-dataset/README.md

 ## **Customer & Data Quality Insights**

-The customer base is young, with an **average age of 26**.
-However, customer data quality is a major concern:
+The customer base appears relatively young, with an **average age of 26**.
+However, age-related insights should be interpreted cautiously because only 50% of customers provided their age.
+Customer data quality is a major concern:

-- **Email Validity:** 35%
+- **Email Validity:** 35% (critical issue)
 - **Newsletter Signup:** 38%

 Using a weighted scoring model (70% email validity, 30% newsletter signup):